Test your knowledge with this question: What relation to you is the child of your cousin?

 Your first cousin is the child of your aunt or uncle, and also the grandchild of your grandparents.
 Your second cousin is the grandchild of your great-aunt or great-uncle, and also the great-grandchild of your great-grandparents.

 But the child of your cousin is your first cousin once removed.
 What makes the title “first cousin once removed” so confusing to me is that it is also the title of your second cousin’s father or mother.
-It turns out, though, that each type of “first cousin once removed” shares the same percentage of your DNA, as you can see from this chart.
+It turns out, though, that each type of “first cousin once removed” shares the same percentage of your DNA.

 See why I use a consanguinity chart?
 If you do too, you’ll keep even distant relations straight.